-As a bonus, they are normally included on the different Attractions Passes available for Miami.
-A full day Big Bus Sightseeing is included on the Go Miami Card and the Miami Sightseeing Pass.
+As a bonus, they are normally included in the different Attractions Passes available for Miami.
+A full-day Big Bus Sightseeing is included on the Go Miami Card and the Miami Sightseeing Pass.
 These include Both Beach and City Loops.

 The Final Word on Transportation in Miami

 Miami and its hot spots are spread out widely, and it isn’t really a great place for walking or biking traffic if you want to get out and stay busy.
 Therefore, if you can handle longer trips and confusing connections, you will save a lot of money in the end if you use public transportation.
 However, if you are not into public transit regardless of the cost savings Or just don’t want to spend a large chunk of your trip standing at a bus stop, you are sure to save money and increase convenience by renting a car instead of spending money on costly taxi and ride-share fares.
 In fact, the cost to rent a car for a day is about the same as one trip by taxi from the Miami International Airport to downtown Miami.

 Miami is a great city to explore, and the transportation is a lot cheaper than most metropolitan cities, so any way you travel, you are sure to have fun and not blow your travel budget.